PallaviBhimte/PallaviBhimte/README.md

 - 👋 Hi, I’m @PallaviBhimte skilled in python and R
 - 👀 I am a fast learner, proactive and curious to find solutions towards complex real-world problems
 - 🌱 I’m currently learning NLP
-- 💞️ I’m looking to collaborate on data science projects specific to data-processing, data analysis, data visualisation, ML, and NLP and
+- 💞️ I’m looking to collaborate on data science projects specific to data-processing, data analysis, data visualisation, ML, and NLP

 📫 How to reach me ?